linroger/FinanceCompendium/VIII. Portfolio Management/FINM Markets Foundation/Value-at-Risk.md

 ## Quantile Regression

-Empically try to estimate the quantiles using some conditioning information, rather than the direct approach discussed above.
+Empirically try to estimate the quantiles using some conditioning information, rather than the direct approach discussed above.